TOAST-DOCS/Gamebase/zh/oper-member.md

-## Game &gt; Gamebase &gt; Operator Guide &gt; Member
+## Game > Gamebase > Console Guide > Member

-## Member

 Retrieve information of members who are logged in a game.

 ### Search Member

-Enter User ID to search for member information.<br/>
+Enter User ID to search for member information.
 User ID is a user identifier which is automatically issued at a first-time login by Gamebase.
-To lessen confusion while delivered, &quot;ABCDFGHJKLMNPQRSTWXYZ1346789&quot; are applied only, in order to prevent confusion due to similar pronunciation.<br/><br/>
+To lessen confusion while delivered, "ABCDFGHJKLMNPQRSTWXYZ1346789" are applied only, in order to prevent confusion due to similar pronunciation.

-Detailed information of searched users are displayed in the above, while history data such as login, mapping, purchase, ban, and playtime are shown under, as taps. <br/>
+Detailed information of searched users are displayed in the above, while history data such as login, mapping, purchase, ban, and playtime are shown under, as taps.